 A week may be a long time in politics, but for the payments industry, it’s moved at lightning speed.
 In the last seven days, we’ve seen around four years’ worth of disruption and innovation taking shape.
 In late 2019, the British Retail Consortium said debit cards remained the most popular payment method and that plastic card spending accounts for almost 80% of retail sales.
 And now, since the UK has moved into a period of “lockdown” in response to the Coronavirus outbreak, research from Link, the ATM Network, has shown that cash usage has declined by 50%.
 In spite of the rapid decline of cash usage, there are currently 33 million merchants who cannot accept card payments.
-As consumers make up nearly nine in ten of all payments in the UK, businesses must now move quickly to be able to take payments by card (ideally contactless), rather than cash.
+As consumers make up nearly nine in ten of all payments in the UK, businesses must now move quickly to be able to take payments by card (ideally contactless) at the point-of-sale terminals, rather than cash.

 Beyond simple cash availability, as people are less inclined to leave their homes to use a cash machine because of health concerns, there are other issues with cash usage.
 Concerns have been expressed around handling cash and its usage, with The World Health Organisation advising that “when possible it’s a good idea to use contactless payments”.
 Further concerns were raised in the media last week that cash could be a form of transmission of the disease, with medical professionals like Dr. Aragona Giuseppe of Prescription Doctor quoted as saying that “money holds a whole host of germs, and so it’s more important than ever right now to try and curb your habit of using physical money, whether it’s notes or coins”.
 Relatedly, Kenya’s biggest telecoms operator, Safaricom, recently announced it will waive transaction costs on mobile money transfers under 1,000 shillings ($10) as a direct response to government advice that cashless payments can curb the spread of the coronavirus.